Speedcubing-Canada/docs-speedcubing-canada/public/src/supported-events-policy.md

 - Individual(s) and/or group(s) seeking to run a Speedcubing Canada Supported Event **must** email [board@speedcubingcanada.org](mailto:board@speedcubingcanada.org) to request that their event be recognized as a Speedcubing Canada Supported Event.
   - The email **must** include a detailed, itemized budget for the event, including all expenses and sources of income.
     - The budget _should_ be balanced and _should_ include a margin of at least 10% to account for unexpected costs and circumstances.
+  - The email **must** include the proposed name, date(s) and location of the event.
   - If the email request is made by a Speedcubing Canada Director or Officer, the event will be recognized as a Speedcubing Canada Supported Event unless a Director raises an objection within 72 hours of the request.
     - If an objection is raised by a Director, the event will be recognized as a Speedcubing Canada Supported Event if a majority of not less than two-thirds (2/3) of Speedcubing Canada’s Board of Directors vote in favour of recognition.
+      - If an objection is raised and the email request is made by a Director, they **must not** participate in the vote and a majority of not less than two-thirds (2/3) of the remaining Directors voting in favour of recognition is required.
   - If the email request is made by individual(s) and/or group(s) who are not a Speedcubing Canada Director or Officer, the event will be recognized as a Speedcubing Canada Supported Event if a majority of not less than two-thirds (2/3) of Speedcubing Canada’s Board of Directors vote in favour of recognition.

 ## Organizational and Financial Requirements